pianocomposer321/yabs.nvim/ideas.md

 This should be handled by an extension which adds a "chained" output.
 Will figure out more for this later.

+Maybe using TCP sockets and server? (with vim.loop as client and python as server)

 ```lua
 require("yabs").setup {